Jiayi Pan

 Team SEAGULL at UMich. 🏆 1st Place in the inaugural Alexa Prize SimBot Challenge.

-We introduce SEAGULL, an interactive embodied agent designed for Alexa Prize SimBot Challenge, which can complete complex tasks in the Arena simulation environment through dialog with users.
+We introduce SEAGULL, an interactive embodied agent which completes complex tasks in the Arena simulation environment through dialog with users.
 SEAGULL is engineered to be efficient, user-centric, and continuously improving.

 SEAGULL: An Embodied Agent for Instruction Following through Situated Dialog